Ashburton Airport

 For any airport enquiries please contact airport@adc.govt.nz.

-If you plan to operate a drone over Council-owned land or within the 4 km restricted airspace surrounding the Ashburton Hospital helipad or Ashburton Airport, you must obtain approval from both Council as landowner and the relevant aviation operators.
+If you plan to operate a drone over Council-owned land or within the 4 km restricted airspace surrounding the Ashburton Hospital helipad or Ashburton Airport, you must obtain permission from both Council as landowner, aerodrome operator and the relevant aviation operators.

 For any enquiries about a ground lease (for a hangar site) at the Airport, please contact Customer Services on 03 307 7700 or email airport@adc.govt.nz.